1952 Lyne by-election

 The 1952 by-election for the Australian House of Representatives seat of Lyne was called on 22 March after the death of the incumbent Country Party of Australia member Jim Eggins who died in office on 28 January.

 Candidates

 Contesting the seat for the Country Party were Donald Lancaster and Philip Lucock, who had stood as one of multiple Country Party candidates for the seat at the 1949 election.

 Their main opponent was Edward Hayes of the Australian Labor Party.
-He had been the Labor party candidate at several previous polls.
+He had been the Labor candidate at several previous polls.

 Two independents, Edward Spensley and Joe Cordner, also stood for the seat.